UNiXMIT/UNiXextend/docs/AcuXDBC-LINUX.md

 **LINUX**

 On LINUX you may use a 3rd party software called unixODBC.
 Please refer to their documentation on the setup and configuration of this software.

+Some help can be found in this guide - [AcuXDBC-LINUXClient](https://github.com/UNiXMIT/UNiXextend/blob/master/docs/AcuXDBC-LINUXClient.md)

 **WINDOWS**